megglos/rest-user-repository/Readme.md

 ## Usage:

-Please active the "dev" profile to browse the REST API easily
+Please active the "dev" profile to browse the REST API easily using hal browser

     $ mvn spring-boot:run -P dev